Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 If you want to help your child recover from a broken bone, make sure that he or she:

-• Follows a healthy diet with plenty of calcium and vitamin D
+• Follow a healthy diet with plenty of calcium and vitamin D

-• Taking good care of the cast or splint is important
+• Patients should take good care of their cast or splint

-• It is crucial to follow the expert’s directions regarding rest and/or doing any exercises
+• Patients should follow their doctor’s directions regarding rest and/or doing any exercises

 • Do not miss any of the follow-up appointments